cmkobel/CompareM2/README.md

    # Setup a asscom2 base environment which is used to call snakemake
    cd $ASSCOM2_BASE && mamba env create -f environment.yaml

+   #  It is recommended to use the strict channel policy in conda
+   conda config --set channel_priority strict

    ```